Critical configurations for three projective views: Preliminaries for the three-view case

-\begin{corollary} For $n\geq2$ views, the critical configurations will always lie on the intersection of $n\choose2$ critical quadrics. \end{corollary} \begin{proof} This follows from \cref{thr:critical_only_if_critical_for_fewer_views} along with the fact that for two views, the critical configurations lie on critical quadrics. \end{proof}
+\begin{corollary} For $n\geq2$ views, the critical configurations always lie on the intersection of $n\choose2$ critical quadrics. \end{corollary} \begin{proof} This follows from \cref{thr:critical_only_if_critical_for_fewer_views} along with the fact that for two views, the critical configurations lie on critical quadrics.
+It also follows directly from \cref{cor:critical_configurations_lie_on_quadrics_and_cubics}. \end{proof}

-In particular, for the three-view case, the critical configurations must lie on the intersection of three critical quadrics.
-Sadly, the task of classifying the critical configurations for three views is not as easy as simply classifying the possible intersections of three quadrics.
-Even if a configuration is critical for each pair of views, there is no reason why it should be critical for all three views.
-There are two main issues, namely the \emph{compatibility of the quadrics}, and the \emph{residual components}.
-Let us describe each of them in detail:
+In particular, for the three-view case, the critical configurations lie on the intersection of three critical quadrics.
+The task of classifying the critical configurations for three views, however, is not as simple as just classifying the possible intersections of the strict transforms of three quadrics.
+Even if a configuration is critical for each pair of views, it need not be critical for all three views.
+There are two issues, namely the \emph{compatibility of the quadrics}, and the \emph{ambiguous points}.
+Before we tackle these issues, let us state a result on the generators of the multi-view ideal for three views.

+\begin{lemma} For the three cameras, the multi-view ideal contains a three-dimensional family of bilinear- and a ten-dimensional family of trilinear forms. \end{lemma} \begin{proof} The first part is simply an application of \cref{thr:ideal_of_multiview_variety} to the case of three cameras.
+To show that the ideal contains a ten-dimensional family of trilinear forms, note that there is a 27-dimensional family of trilinear forms on $\pxpxp$, which pulls back to a 17-dimensional family of cubics passing through the three camera centers (20 cubics, less 3 for the constraint of passing through the camera centers).
+Hence a 10-dimensional family of trilinear forms pull back to the zero polynomial and thus lie in the multi-view ideal. \end{proof}

+\begin{lemma} Let $P_1,P_2,P_3$ be three cameras, and let $F_P^{12},F_P^{13},F_P^{23}$ be their fundamental forms. \begin{enumerate} \item The camera centers are collinear if and only if there are exactly two linear syzygies between the fundamental forms. \item The camera centers are not collinear if and only if there are no linear syzygies between the fundamental forms \end{enumerate} \end{lemma} \begin{proof} \begin{enumerate} \item Let $P_1,P_2,P_3$ be three cameras whose cameras all lie on a line $l$, and let $\Pi_1$ and $\Pi_2$ be two distinct planes passing through $l$.
+These planes are mapped to lines in each image, let $f_{P_i}^{j}$ be the polynomial describing the line $P_i(\Pi_j)$, and let $F$ be the matrix

+Under the joint camera map of the first two cameras $\phi_{P_1,P_2}$, the minor $f_{P_1}^{1}f_{P_2}^{2}-f_{P_1}^{2}f_{P_2}^{1}$ pulls back to the zero polynomial, the only polynomial with this property is the fundamental form $F_P^{12}$.
+Hence the three minors of $F$ are exactly the fundamental forms $F_P^{ij}$.
+Since the fundamental forms can be written as the minors of a $2\times3$ matrix, there are two linear syzygies between them.

+For the converse, let there be two linear syzygies between the three fundamental forms.
+This means they can be written as the $2\times2$ minors of a $2\times 3$ matrix

+We then have that $F_{P}^{12}=\det $ and $F_{P}^{13}=\det $.
+Setting the first column in the first matrix to zero gives us the epipole $e_{P_1}^{2}$ and doing so for the second matrix gives us the epipole $e_{P_1}^{3}$, but since these columns are equal, then so are the epipoles, hence the camera centers must lie on a line.